Balcarres, Saskatchewan

-Balcarres (/bəlˈkɛərɪs/ bel-KAIR-is); 2006 population 598) is a town located in southern Saskatchewan, Canada, along Highway 10 and Highway 22, approximately 85 km northeast of Regina.
-Highways 619 and 310 are nearby highways to this community.
+Balcarres (/bəlˈkɛərɪs/ bel-KAIR-is); 2006 population 598) is a town located in southern Saskatchewan, Canada, at the intersection of Highways 10, 22, 310, and 619, approximately 85 km northeast of Regina.
 The town is about 15 km northeast of the Fishing Lakes.

 Neighbouring communities include Fort Qu'Appelle to the west, to the southeast Abernethy, and to the north Ituna.
 The File Hills First Nations of Little Black Bear, Peepeekisis, Okanese, and Star Blanket are also located to the northeast.